-This course builds upon topics that were introduced in SGO2200 - Economic globalisation and regional development and SGO3200 - Environment and innovation.
+This course builds upon topics that were introduced in SGO2200 – Economic globalisation and regional development and SGO3200 – Innovation in Sustainability Transitions and Transformations.
 It provides an introduction to new directions in theory such as evolutionary economic geography and addresses institutions and the dynamics between the local and global.
 Thematically it delves into debates over environmental sustainability transitions, a more environmentally aware economic geography and empirical examples .

 - The ability to provide a thorough account of and to discuss central concepts such as evolution and institutions in economic geography.